tomkarw/mastermind/README.md

 ```
 This game has no dependencies, so no requirements.txt file is needed!

-The whole game is runs in terminal, there is a main menu where you choose your action.
+The whole game runs in terminal, there is a main menu where you choose your action.
 You can play a new game, load existing one or see statistics.
+If you didn't finish the games, no worries, you can quit and save it for later.

 Enjoy!